tn64/kickstarter-analysis/README.md

 2. The two months with the highest number of campaigns being launced are also May and June

 - What can you conclude about the Outcomes based on Goals?
-1. Campaigns with a goal lower that $5,000 had a better than 50-50 chance of success.
+1. Campaigns with a goal lower that $10,000 had a 50% or greater chance of success.
 2. For a play with a fundraising goal such as envisioned in the module, other forms of fundraising will likely be necessary for the total funding goal to be met.

 - What are some limitations of this dataset?